okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 ### Assign User to Application for SSO & Provisioning

 <ApiOperation method="post" url="/api/v1/apps/${applicationId}/users" />

-Assigns an user to an application with [credentials](#application-user-credentials-object) and an app-specific [profile](#application-user-profile-object).
+Assigns a user to an application with [credentials](#application-user-credentials-object) and an app-specific [profile](#application-user-profile-object).
 Profile mappings defined for the application are first applied before applying any profile properties specified in the request.

 ##### Request Parameters

 | Parameter     | Description                                                                                                            | Param Type | DataType                                    | Required | Default |
 | ---------     | ---------------------------------------------------------------------------------------------------------------------- | ---------- | ------------------------------------------- | -------- | ------- |
 | applicationId | `id` of an [app](#application-model)                                                                                   | URL        | String                                      | TRUE     |         |
 | appuser       | user's [credentials](#application-user-credentials-object) and [profile](#application-user-profile-object) for the app | Body       | [Application User](#application-user-model) | FALSE    |         |

-> The [Application User](#application-user-model) must specify the user's `id` and should omit [credentials](#application-user-credentials-object) for applications with [SignOn Modes](#signon-modes) or [Authentication Schemes](#authentication-schemes) that do not require or support credentials.
+> The [Application User](#application-user-model) must specify the user's `id` and should omit [credentials](#application-user-credentials-object) for applications with [SignOn Modes](#signon-modes) or [Authentication Schemes](#authentication-schemes) that don't require or support credentials.
 >
-> *You can only specify profile properties that are not defined by profile mappings when Universal Directory is enabled.*
+> *You can only specify profile properties that aren't defined by profile mappings when Universal Directory is enabled.*

 ##### Response Parameters

 [Application User](#application-user-model) with user profile mappings applied

-Your request is rejected with a `403 Forbidden` status for applications with the `PUSH_NEW_USERS` or `PUSH_PROFILE_UPDATES` features enabled if the request specifies a value for an attribute that is defined by an application user profile mapping (Universal Directory) and the value for the attribute does not match the output of the mapping.
+Your request is rejected with a `403 Forbidden` status for applications with the `PUSH_NEW_USERS` or `PUSH_PROFILE_UPDATES` features enabled if the request specifies a value for an attribute that is defined by an application user profile mapping (Universal Directory) and the value for the attribute doesn't match the output of the mapping.

 *It is recommended to omit mapped properties during assignment to minimize assignment errors.*